 Western Michigan University Dames Endowed Scholarship

 Eligible graduate students may submit nomination materials for the Western Michigan University Dames Endowed Scholarship.
-First awarded in 1997 through an agreement between Western Michigan University and the WMU Women’s Association, the scholarship of $200 to $500 is offered to offset the cost of tuition, books, and/or fees.
+First awarded in 1997 through an agreement between Western Michigan University and the WMU Women’s Association, the scholarship up to $500 is offered to offset the cost of tuition, books, and/or fees.
 The scholarship will be offered on a competitive basis to exceptional graduate students who have demonstrated financial need.

 - The nominee must have completed 15 graduate credit hours at the time of application.

 - The nominee must be in good academic standing.

 - Preference will given to those who do not have Third Party support.
 International governmental scholarships/funding and tuition remission by employers are two examples of third party support.
 Note: Federal Loans are not considered Third Party Support.

 - Receipt of any of the following awards disqualifies students from consideration for the WMU University Dames Endowed Scholarship: Dissertation Completion Fellowship; Gwen Frostic Fellowship; Patricia Thompson Dissertation Award; Fulbright Scholarship; King Chavez Parks Future Faculty Fellowship; Thurgood Marshall or Graduate Education for the Professoriate Fellowship (GEP).

 Letter of Support